Cedro23/saucisse_bot/README.md

 # Saucisse_bot

-Saucisse_bot is a Dsharp+ based Discord bot
+Saucisse_bot is a C# Discord bot based on the Dsharp+ library